 - 1. A personal wireless service facility may locate on any existing guyed tower, lattice tower, monopole, electric utility transmission tower, fire tower, water tower, cupola or steeple.
 Such facilities may locate by Conditional Use Permit in all zoning districts within the Town. - 2.
-A personal wireless service facility involving construction of one or more ground or building (roof or side) mounts shall require a Conditional Use Permit and may locate in all zoning districts within the Town. - A personal wireless service facility that exceeds the height restrictions of Section VI (d) may be permitted by Conditional Use Permit in a designated Wireless Service Overlay District.
+A personal wireless service facility involving construction of one or more ground or building (roof or side) mounts shall require a Conditional Use Permit and may locate in all zoning districts within the Town. - 3.
+A personal wireless service facility that exceeds the height restrictions of Section VI (d) may be permitted by Conditional Use Permit in a designated Wireless Service Overlay District.

-The Wireless Service Overlay District is hereby defined as the Highway Commercial and Industrial Commercial Zones.
+The Wireless Service Overlay District is hereby defined as the Highway Commercial and Industrial

+Commercial Zones.

-- 4. Principal or Secondary Use: An applicant who successfully obtains permission to site under this ordinance as a second and permitted use may construct PWSF in addition to the existing permitted use.
+4. Principal or Secondary Use: An applicant who successfully obtains permission to site under this ordinance as a second and permitted use may construct PWSF in addition to the existing permitted use.
 PWSF may be considered either principal or secondary uses.
 A different existing use or an existing structure on the same lot shall not preclude the installation of an antenna or tower on such lot.
 For purposes of determining whether the installation of a tower or antenna complies with local development regulations, including but not limited to set-back requirements, lot-coverage requirements, and other such requirements, the dimensions of the entire lot shall control, even though the antennas or towers may be located on leased parcels within such lots.
-PWSF that are constructed in accordance with the provisions of this ordinance shall not be deemed to constitute the expansion of a nonconforming use or structure.
-Nor shall such facilities be deemed to be an "accessory use". - (b) Location:
+PWSF that are constructed in accordance with the provisions of this ordinance shall not be deemed to be an "accessory use".

+(b) Location: